 Believe that Jesus is the Son of God.
 “I am the way, the truth, and the life: no man cometh unto the Father, but by me” (John 14:6), “…for I proceeded forth and came from God; …He sent me” (John 8:42), “I and my Father are one” (John 10:30), and “He that hath the Son hath life; and he that hath not the Son of God hath not life” (1 John 5:12).

-Acknowledge that you are a sinner, then ask Him to forgive your sins.
+Acknowledge that you have sinned against Him, then ask Him to forgive you.
 “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:8-9).

 So, how do we talk to God?
 What do we do now?
 Hebrews 4:16 tells us to “Come boldly unto the throne of grace, that we may obtain mercy”, meaning that God is approachable.
 He invites us into a personal relationship with Him.
-Not only does He promise us an eternity in heaven, but He also gives us a victorious and “more abundant life” while we are still here on earth (John 10:10, 1 Corinthians 15:57).
+He takes our fear of death away (Hebrews 2:14-15), promises us an eternity in Heaven with Him (John 14:2-3), and gives us a spiritually victorious, “more abundant life” while we are still here on earth (John 10:10).
 That being said, simply talk to God as you would talk to a friend.
 That’s what prayer is (Matthew 6:7).
 Be honest and open.
-Ask Him to forgive your sins and to start you all over with a new life in Him.
-You’ll be amazed at how everything changes when you allow Him to become your Lord and Savior.
+Ask Jesus to forgive your sins and invite Him to come into your life.
 He makes everything new!
-“Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
-Also, start reading the Bible.
-Ask God to help you to understand it.
-The New Testament books of John and Romans are a good place to start.
-To the believer, reading God’s Word develops a spiritual hunger to learn more and more; and the more we read, the more we grow in the Lord and understand His ways.
+“Therefore if any man be in Christ, he is a new creation: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
+Then, start reading the Bible.
+The New Testament book of John is a good place to start.
+To the believer, reading God’s Word develops a spiritual hunger to learn more and more, and the more we read, the more we grow in the Lord and understand His ways.

-That’s the pure, undiluted Gospel of Jesus Christ, and what we do with it determines our eternal destiny.
+That’s the pure, undiluted Gospel of Jesus Christ, and what we do with it determines our eternal destination.